 How to De-Ice Your Driveway: 4 Ridiculously Easy Steps

 Snow on your driveway is one thing, but ice can be even worse.
 It’s hard, difficult to remove, and since it’s so slippery it can pose a real hazard to your health and safety.
-Driving a vehicle up and down an icy driveway can rank anywhere between dangerous to downright impossible.
+Driving a vehicle, like a Ford Ranger or Toyota Tundra, up and down an icy driveway can rank anywhere between dangerous to downright impossible.
 Luckily, there are a handful of techniques that can rid your driveway of ice quickly, easily, and efficiently.